apache/datafusion/benchmarks/README.md

 Data is placed in the `data` subdirectory.

-## Change join algorithm
+## Select join algorithm
 The benchmark runs with `prefer_hash_join == true` by default, which enforces HASH join algorithm.
-To run TPCH benchmarks with other than HASH join:
+To run TPCH benchmarks with join other than HASH:
 ```shell
 PREFER_HASH_JOIN=false ./bench.sh run tpch
 ```